markohlebar/BIND/README.md

 Observe `| CapitalizeStringTransformer` syntax which tells the binding to use the `CapitalizeStringTransformer` subclass of `NSValueTransformer` to transform the values.
 You can reverse the transformation direction if you need to by adding a `!` modifier before transformer name like so `name -> textLabel.text | !CapitalizeStringTransformer`.

-## Memory Management ##
+## KVO with BIND ##

-**BIND** is built on `KVO`, so the rules for observing an object apply here as well.
-Each `BNDBinding` object holds weak references to 2 assigned objects, namely `leftObject` and `rightObject`.
-If any of those objects gets deallocated before you `unbind` the binding, an exception will occur `"NSInternalInconsistencyException", "An instance 0xF00B400 of class XYZ was deallocated while key value observers were still registered with it.` Therefore, keep that in mind while managing the objects you bind.
-Best practice would be to destroy the binding before bound objects get destroyed.
-You can also call `unbind` to destroy the references to bound objects.
+KVO is ugly and it will crash your app if you forget to remove your observer.
+**BIND** is not just limited to viewModels and cells, you can use it for same purposes as you would use KVO.
+Let's say you have a car and an engine within that car.
+When the engine increases it's rpm's then you want your car's speed to change as well.
+Also let the transformation between rpm's -> speed be as trivial as 100:1.

 ```
-//Exception
+    car.speed = 100;
+	   engine.rpm = 10000;
-BNDBinding *binding = [BNDBinding new];
+    BNDBinding *binding = [BNDBinding bindingWithBIND:@"rpm -> speed | RPMToSpeedTransformer"];
-NSObject *leftObject = [NSObject new];
-[binding bindLeft:leftObject withRight:...];
-leftObject = nil; ///This will throw an exception.

-//All good
-[binding bindLeft:leftObject withRight:...];
+	   [binding bindLeft:engine withRight:car];

-binding = nil;    ///OR [binding unbind];
-leftObject = nil; ///Cool
+	   engine.rpm = 20000;
+	   //car.speed is 200 at this point.
 ```

+## Automagic Unbinding ##

+As of version 1.1.0, **BIND** is automatically handling unbinding of bound objects.
+This means no more KVO exceptions like the following:
+`"NSInternalInconsistencyException", "An instance 0xF00B400 of class XYZ was deallocated while key value observers were still registered with it.`

 ## Sample Project ##